 Meaning 2: My mother Vimalā is one for whom the birth of Abhinava was a festival of joy; my father is renowned as Siṃhagupta, full [of the state of Śiva].
 May my heart, formed from the emissions of the ecstatic state of their union, embodying the nectar of the Absolute, shine forth [through this work]!

 In this second meaning, then, Abhinava is obliquely telling us that his parents were awakened beings who conceived him in Tantrik (Kaula) ritual.
-Rather than spend a lot of space here analysing the meaning of this wonderful verse, I can refer the reader to an especially brilliant piece by Alexis Sanderson, which constitutes the most accomplished article in the field on this verse: pp. 89-102 of his "Commentary on the Opening Verses of the Tantrasāra".
+Rather than spend a lot of space here analyzing the meaning of this wonderful verse, I can refer the reader to an especially brilliant article by Alexis Sanderson, which constitutes the most accomplished article in the field on this verse and perhaps on Abhinavagupta in general: his "Commentary on the Opening Verses of the Tantrasāra".
 However, for ease of reference, I have created an image which uses color-coding to show the reader precisely which words have double meanings and what those are.

 Obviously, I’ve used a single color for a given Sanskrit word and its two alternate translations.
 Note that the alternate meanings of the words create two distinct coherent wholes; one cannot arrive at valid alternative meanings through mixing-and-matching dictionary definitions according to one’s whim.